WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 different and what does that tell us about the nature of these worms and the infection they cause.

-At the end of this module, you will have acuired hands-on experience in - mapping RNA-seq data to a reference genome - acquiring read counts results and import them to R - visualising transcriptomic profiles in R - using R packages to identify differentially expressed genes and
+At the end of this module, you will have acquired hands-on experience in - mapping RNA-seq data to a reference genome - acquiring read counts results and import them to R - visualising transcriptomic profiles in R - using R packages to identify differentially expressed genes and